 Brazil nuts contain an array of vitamins and minerals including vitamin E, calcium, manganese, potassium, folate, and the trace mineral selenium.
 They are a stellar source of selenium with no peers in the nut world.
 The RDA for selenium for adults 19 years and over is 55 micrograms a day.
 Just one Brazil nut delivers 95.8 micrograms; well over the daily requirement.
 Studies have shown that people who live in areas with high concentrations of selenium in the soil suffer less heart disease.
 Selenium plays an important antioxidant role in activating the enzymes that detoxify rancid fat in membranes.
 Human platelets contain more selenium than other tissues so high concentrations of selenium can help prevent blood clots.
 Selenium also helps with hair regrowth.
 I have noticed a thicker mane since munching on these nuts.
 Coincidence?
 I don’t think so.

 Brazil nuts also have the distinction of being one of the few nuts that aren’t widely commercially produced.
 Brazil nut trees are huge with large heavy flowers that are hard to pollinate.
 It takes a big heavy bee to get to the flower; the kind of bee that lives in large pristine forests like the Amazon.
-All of this means that you are more likely to get a Brazil nut that’s been gathered from a forest than from a plantation.
-Lucky for us, Brazil has outlawed cutting down these important trees.
+All of this means that you are more likely to get a Brazil nut that’s been gathered from a forest than cultivated on a farm.

-Chia seeds are nature’s thickening and gelling agent.
-These adorable little seeds have been around for thousands of years but only recently became popular in food.
-Chia seeds add considerable bulk (similar to the effects of tapioca starch) while providing some noteworthy nutrients such as protein, fiber and Omega 3 fatty acids which most thickeners don’t.
-Admiring chia plants is now a thing of the past.
-Better to eat the seeds.
+Once the Brazil Nuts were turned into beautiful milk, the next step was thickening the milk into a pudding.
+For this step I used nature’s best thickening and gelling agent; chia seeds.
+These adorable little seeds have been around for thousands of years but only recently became popular for use as a food.
+Chia seeds add considerable bulk (similar to the effects of tapioca starch) while providing some noteworthy nutrients such as protein, fiber and Omega 3 fatty acids which most thickeners don’t contain.
+Just admiring cute chia plants is a thing of the past.
+Better to eat the seeds instead.
 Need a pudding in a pinch?
-Try chia seeds.
+Try using chia seeds.

 I hope you’ll enjoy this luscious parfait dessert in the spirit of the rich and beautiful place the ingredients come from: a region filled with towering mountains, dense forests, warm sunshine, and delectables that are as breathtaking as the scenery.